 “Can you get tatts [tattoes] on your spiritual body?
 Hmmm…” — Dr. Campbell, on the nature of the bodily resurrection

 “Why is it that we have few problems with being heralds of bad news and, yet, are so hesitant to proclaim the Good News?” — Rev. Shane Benjamin in evening worship

 “Look to the risen Christ and to live victoriously so that we continue kicking the devil's butt.” — Rev. Shane Benjamin, reminding us that truth and justice are to be sought in Jesus

 This morning our prayer took on a joyful note as we turned our eyes toward Christ’s resurrection.
 After plenary, we returned to worship workshops as students prepare to lead worship during the rest of the week.
-In the afternoon, students explored their third Arts Village, while in the evening, we shared table fellowship with Urban Hope, a non-profit youth organization working in the Walltown neighborhood of Durham.
+In the afternoon, students explored their third Arts Village, while in the evening, we shared table fellowship with, a non-profit youth organization working in the Walltown neighborhood of Durham.
 The resurrection theme was brought home by our worship and the Rev. Shane Benjamin's soul-stirring sermon at evening worship.

 Tomorrow we welcome Dr. Stanley Hauerwas, Gilbert T. Rowe Professor of Theological Ethics, as our morning speaker on the topic of Life in the Spirit: The Church as Witness.
 It promises to be an enlivening and challenging plenary!
 In the afternoon, we’ll immerse ourselves again in prayer as we explore different Christian prayer traditions before our first student-led worship service tomorrow night.